• Skip to main content

 It was an awakening.
 We already loved visiting Italy for its art, spas and food.
 Our impromptu wine experience added a new liquid layer to our trip and triggered our curiosity about other wine regions in Italy.

-4. Consider looking at organized wine tours in Italy as mentioned here so you don’t need to park at all.
+4. To avoid parking hassles, consider looking at organized wine tours in Italy so you don’t need to park at all.
 Florence and Siena are good bases for touring Tuscany.

 5. Do buy the wine that the region you’re visiting is famous for.
 It’s a marvellous souvenir and an exquisite – if heavy – gift.
 In the case of Montepulciano, the wine to buy is Vino Nobile di Montepulciano, a full-bodied red wine with a ruby red hue.

-Brunello wine and wine tasting in Montalcino Italy
+Man outside a shop selling Brunello wine in Montalcino Italy

 Go to Veneto for Prosecco